 Treatment Options for Seasonal Allergies

-Allergen Avoidance: Recognizing and avoiding allergens is your first line of defence against seasonal allergies.
-This might include remaining inside during high pollen or mold spore counts, utilizing air purifiers, as well as keeping windows closed.
+Allergen Avoidance: Recognizing and avoiding allergens is your first line of defense against seasonal allergies.
+This might include remaining inside during high pollen counts or mold spore counts, utilizing air purifiers, and keeping windows closed.

-OTC Medications: OTC antihistamines, decongestants, and nasal corticosteroids may help relieve allergy symptoms.
-These medications may help alleviate sneezing, itching, as well as nasal congestion.
-However, they may have negative effects and need to be used in accordance with the manufacturer’s recommendations.
+OTC Medications: Over-the-counter allergy medications, such as antihistamines, decongestants, and nasal corticosteroids, may help relieve allergy symptoms.
+These medications can help alleviate sneezing, itching, and nasal congestion.
+However, they may have side effects and need to be used in accordance with the manufacturer’s recommendations.

 Prescription Treatments: In severe allergies or when over-the-counter treatments fail, healthcare practitioners may prescribe stronger antihistamines, corticosteroid nasal sprays, or leukotriene modifiers.